Mining and Construction Accident Lawyers

 QLD Workers Compensation Insurance Scheme

-Regardless of who has liability for your work related injury or illness, there will be an insurance company protecting the financial interests of the negligent party.
+No matter who is responsible for your work-related injury or illness, an insurance company that protects the financial interests of the negligent party.
+In Queensland, that will usually be:

-Sometimes, several businesses can operate on a building or mining operation with a complex network of employment relationships.
-In this situation, the Civil Liability Act 2003 (QLD) allows you to lodge a claim against a contractor who might not be your employer.
+Sometimes, several businesses operate in a building or mining operation with a complex network of employment relationships.

 Despite the safety laws, people are still suffer serious injuries on the job in Queensland, particularly in the mining and civil construction industries.